Pazopanib (Votrient ®)

-Some people find that pazopanib causes headaches.
-Let your doctor or nurse know.
+Let your doctor or nurse know if you have headaches.
 They can give you painkillers to relieve this.

 Risk of infection

 Pazopanib can reduce the number of white blood cells, which help fight infection.
-White blood cells are produced by the bone marrow.
 If the number of your white blood cells is low, you will be more prone to infections.
 A low white blood cell count is called neutropenia.

 you suddenly feel unwell, even with a normal temperature

 You will have blood tests while you’re taking pazopanib to check the number of white blood cells.
-If the number of your blood cells (blood count) is too low, your doctor may ask you to stop taking pazopanib or reduce the dose for a time.
+If they get too low, your doctor may ask you to stop taking pazopanib or reduce the dose for a time.

 Bruising and bleeding

-Pazopanib can reduce the production of platelets, which help the blood to clot.
-Tell your doctor straight away if you have any unexplained bruising or bleeding such as nosebleeds, bleeding gums, blood in your urine or stools, blood spots or rashes on the skin.
-If this happens, you may need to have a platelet transfusion.
-Rarely, bleeding may occur with pazopanib even when the production of platelets is normal.
+Pazopanib can reduce the number of platelets in your blood.
+Platelets are cells which help the blood to clot.
+Tell your doctor if you have any bruising or bleeding which you can’t explain.
+This includes nose bleeds, bleeding gums, heavier than normal menstrual periods, blood in your urine or stools, blood spots or rashes on the skin.

-Depending on the cause of the bleeding, your doctor may ask you to stop taking pazopanib or reduce the dose for a time.
+Sometimes your doctor may ask you to stop taking pazopanib or reduce the dose for a time to help.